 David reminds us to look toward God in these times.
 David says to be glad in Him.
 This is not to say that we should stuff our grief and hide our pain.
 God is the One who made us to love.
 And He knows that in loving we open ourselves up to the grief of losing.
 But He is there with and for us, even in our most barren landscapes.

 Sometimes, in the depth of our pain, we have to be reminded of His loving presence.
-We need friends who are willing to sit by the well in the heat of the day in order to offer us a cool drink of water from the well.
-Friends who speak words of life over us
+We need friends who are willing to sit by the well in the heat of the day in order to offer us a cool drink of water.
+Friends who speak words of life over us.

-And we need to be those kind of friends.
-We need to be people who are willing to stay near the well, with open eyes and tender hearts, to welcome the hurting that pass our way.
+We also need to be those kind of friends.
+People willing to wait by the well with open eyes and tender hearts, in order to welcome the hurting that pass our way.

 Questions to Consider:

 Prayer: Spend some time thanking God for the people He has worked through to offer refreshment during the dry and barren seasons of your life.
-Ask God to open your eyes and ears to the needs of those around you, and to help you make space in your heart and life to welcome them to the well of His Living Water.
+Ask God to open your eyes and make space in your heart for the people who need to find refreshment through you.